Wox-launcher/Website/doc/en/plugin/python_plugin.md

         "IcoPath":"Images/app.ico",
         "JsonRPCAction":{
           #You can invoke both your python functions and Wox public APIs .
-          #If you want to invoke Wox public API, you should invoke as following format: Wox.xxxx
+          #If you want to invoke Wox public API, you should invoke as following format: Wox.xxx
-          #you can get the public name from https://github.com/qianlifeng/Wox/blob/master/Wox.Plugin/IPublicAPI.cs,
+          #you can get the public name from https://github.com/Wox-launcher/Wox/blob/master/Wox.Plugin/IPublicAPI.cs,
           #just replace xxx with the name provided in this url
           "method": "openUrl",
           #you MUST pass parater as array